openforis/sepal-doc/docs/source/cli/gwb.rst

     The current version available on SEPAL is 1.9.0

-available commands
+Available commands
 ------------------

-The complete documentation of the GWB commands can be found on the `GWB manual <https://gwbdoc.readthedocs.io>`__
+The complete documentation of GWB commands can be found in the `GWB manual <https://gwbdoc.readthedocs.io>`__

 .. code-block:: console